The Protocol

 └── Game Registry (future)

 This means Litany isn’t a single game — it’s an asset layer that many games can build on.
-The inscriptions are the universal config standard.
-Hollows are the first creature set.
-The Arena is the first game.
+Litany Cards are the universal config standard.
+Hollows are the first entity set.
+The Gauntlet is the first game.
 But none of these are the last.